Maurizio Costanzo: Personal life and death

 Costanzo was married four times.
 In 1963 he married Lori Sammartino, a journalist and photographer fourteen years his senior.
 He later married another journalist, Flaminia Morando, who left her husband Alberto Michelini for Costanzo.
 Costanzo and Morando had two children: Camilla (born 1973) and Saverio (born 1975); they divorced in the late 1970s.
 From 1983 to 1986 Costanzo lived with the actress, voice actress, screenwriter and director Simona Izzo.
 On 7 June 1989, he married the TV presenter Marta Flavi, but they separated in December 1990 and divorced in 1995.
 On his 57th birthday, 28 August 1995, Costanzo married Maria De Filippi, a television host and producer, who had been living with him since 1990.
 In 2004, the couple adopted a 12-year-old boy.
-Maurizio Costanzo had a strong connection to the village of Ansedonia, in the province of Grosseto, where he had a residence for decades and spent his holidays there together with Maria de Filippi.
+Maurizio Costanzo has a strong connection to the village of Ansedonia, in the province of Grosseto, where he had a residence for decades and spent his holidays there together with Maria de Filippi.

-On 24 February 2023, in Rome, Costanzo died at the age of 84, likely due to diabetes.
+Costanzo died on 24 February 2023 at the private clinic Paideia of Rome at the age of 84.
+His funeral was officiated on 27 February 2023 in the Basilica of Santa Maria in Montesanto in Rome, after which he was buried in the Campo Verano cemetery.